 |How to Apply||See below|

 The purpose of the Canadian Meteorological and Oceanographic Society Scholarship supplement is to foster graduate research in atmospheric and oceanographic sciences in Canada.
-The first supplement was initiated by Weather Research House Inc. and the second by the Canadian National Committee for the Scientific Committee on Oceanic Research (CNC-SCOR).
-Both are sponsored by the Canadian Meteorological and Oceanographic Society (CMOS).
+The supplement was initiated by Weather Research House Inc. and is co-sponsored by the Canadian Meteorological and Oceanographic Society (CMOS).

 At the time you apply for a scholarship supplement, you must be studying or planning to study atmospheric or oceanic sciences in a recognized postgraduate program.
 All branches of atmospheric sciences, including hydrology, are acceptable.
 In the oceanic and limnological sciences, biological research is not accepted, unless it is as an indicator of physical/dynamical/chemical processes.

 This supplement provides support to a high-calibre student who is working towards a master's or doctoral degree in atmospheric or oceanic sciences.
-CMOS grants two new awards each year.
+CMOS grants one new award each year.

 If you are the successful applicant, CMOS will supplement your NSERC scholarship by $5,000 for up to two years.
-However, to receive the supplement in the second year, you must continue to hold an NSERC Postgraduate Scholarship or a Canada Graduate Scholarship.
+However, to receive the supplement in the second year, you must continue to hold an NSERC PGS D or a CGS.

 Only complete applications will be reviewed.